lohitakshay/Log-Analysis-and-Monitoring-Script/README.md

 - Errors and exceptions are logged and displayed to the user.

 ## Note
-The script does not print the existing log data in the log file
+The script does not print the existing log data present in the log file